 Architectural Heritage of Castello Normanno-Svevo – A Testament Through the Ages

-Over the years, the castle in Cosenza underwent further changes, including an expansion in the Aragonese style in the 15th century, which enriched it with a characteristic loggia known as a trabucho.
+Over the years, the castle in Cosenza underwent further changes, including in the 15th century when it was still being adapted and used in a residential capacity as well.
 As a result of modern renovations carried out between 2008 and 2015, the castle became a contemporary cultural centre.
-This revitalisation sparked controversy due to modern elements, such as the distinctive yellow external lift, which divides the opinions of conservators and residents alike.
+This revitalisation sparked controversy due to modern elements, such as the distinctive yellow external lift, which continues to divide the opinions of conservators and residents.

 The Strategic Significance of Castello Normanno-Svevo in the History of Cosenza